 Before issuing the visa for study some Consulates require enrolment in a course of at least 20 hours of weekly lessons.

-Once the possession of the minimum requisites required by law has been verified and the necessary information obtained from the Consulate, the student can then enrol in the course by sending to the school the enrolment form and effecting a single payment of the entire cost of the course booked.
 Only at that point can the school, in order to make possible the initiation of the visa application procedure, issue the enrolment certificate, the letter of confirmation for the course with the address of the accommodation booked and the receipt for the amount paid.

 It is not possible to issue a visa (nor the extension of a pre-existing visa) to a foreigner who is already on Italian territory.
 To make possible officially extensions of the period of stay, only extensions or renewals of the residence permit are valid.